cardo-org/Visor.jl/docs/src/supervisor.md

 The `:transient` supervisor terminates when there are left no children to supervise, whereas the `:permanent` supervisor may outlives its supervised children.

 The `wait` option controls if `supervise` blocks or return control.
-In the latter case it is responsability of the caller to wait for supervision termination.
+In the latter case the caller have to wait for supervision termination.